-revert(members, listeners, loadbalancer, pool, \args, \\kwargs)
+revert(members, listeners, loadbalancer, pool, \args, \\kwargs) Revert this atom.

 This method should undo any side-effects caused by previous execution of the atom using the result of the execute() method and information on the failure which triggered reversion of the flow the atom is contained in (if applicable).